-This error will not usually result in a refusal or manual review but it will cause an unnecessary and avoidable delay.
+This error will not usually result in a refusal or manual review though it will cause an unnecessary and avoidable delay.

 It is legally acceptable for a minor (person below 18 years of age) to be a company shareholder.
-When applying for a company ABN you will be required to cite the TFN of this associate.
-If the minor has a TFN, the application will not be delayed.
-If the minor does not have a TFN, you will need to be prepared for the minor to apply for one.
-There is no minimum age specification for TFN application.
+When applying for a company ABN, you will be required to cite their TFN to avoid delay.
+If the minor does not have a TFN, the minor will need to apply.
+There is no minimum age requirement for a TFN application.